 I have worked with many couples and solo clients that had wished to explore, re-romanticize, re-sexualised and re-energise their relationships, with much success.

-Another reason that clients seek out sex therapy is to explore and make sense of their sexual desire(s) of BDSM/kink and fetish play and how to communicate their desires to their partners.
+Clients seek out sex therapy for many reasons including to explore and make sense of their sexual desire(s) of BDSM/kink and fetish play.
+Once there is understanding and acceptance of desire and pleasuer we move on to how to communicate their desires to their partners (should they choose to).

-Are you willing to weave a new non-judgemental sexual landscape to be at the heart of your sexual and sensual future?
+Are you willing to develop a non-judgemental sexual landscape, and place it at the heart of your sexual and sensual future?

 Do you feel ready to work through psychosexual and relational issues ?
 Email